-DO NOT CONNECT LINE VOLTAGE (110/120 VAC OR 220/240 VAC) TO THE CONTROL VALVE.
+DO NOT CONNECT LINE VOLT-AGE (110/120 VAC OR 220/240 VAC) TO THE CONTROL VALVE.

 Improper installation, adjustment, alteration, service or maintenance can cause injury or property damage.
 Refer to the owner's information manual provided with this appliance.
-For assistance or additional information, consult a qualified installer, service agency or the gas supplier.